 - Furnaces: 15 to 20 years

-- Window air conditioners: 5 to 7 years
+- Window air conditioners: Five to 7 years

 Electrical systems tend to have the longest lifespans in most homes, though solar panels last the long haul as well.
-Security systems, air conditioners, and air ducting seem to need replacement the soonest.
+Security systems, air conditioners, and air ducting usually need replacement the soonest.

 - Security: Five to 10 years